Rockheung/ComfyUI-TLBVFI-TF32/docs/Production-Improvement-Plan.md

 - ✅ No OOM on 8GB GPU with 4K video
 - ✅ Memory usage flat over 100+ frame pairs
-- ✅ FP16 support with <1% quality loss
 - ✅ Adaptive padding for arbitrary resolutions
 - ✅ Aligned with original paper architecture